hasibzunair/simsyn/README.md

 ### How does it works?

-Given an input image, an image captioning model is used to first generate a `text` which describes the image.
-Next, this `text` is used as a prompt to synthesize `images` using Stable Diffusion.
+Given an input image, a `text` is generated which describes the image via Image Captioning.
+Next, this `text` is used as a prompt to synthesize `images` via Text-To-Image Generation.

+### Todos
+* Prompt blending
+* Morph between multiple image inputs
+* ???

 ### Acknowledgements
 * https://colab.research.google.com/github/huggingface/notebooks/blob/main/diffusers/stable_diffusion.ipynb
 * https://huggingface.co/nlpconnect/vit-gpt2-image-captioning

+### License
+MIT